ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/integrals.rst

     calculation does not include determinants which contain excitations from frozen core states or excitations to frozen excited states.

+**PARTIALLYFREEZE** [NPartFrozen NHolesFrozen]
+    Sets the number of spin orbitals in the partially frozen core, and the maximum number of holes that are allowed within this core.
+    Excitations which remove more than NHolesFrozen from the core are forbidden.
+    This is a parallel FCIMC option.

 **INSPECT** [SPECDET(I), I=1,NEL-NFROZEN]
     Investigate the specified determinant.